aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-sheni-compiled-by-isaac-gantwerk-mayer_(isaac.gantwerk-mayer_2019-05-13).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Please have compassion, CAUSE our God, on Israel Your people, and on Jerusalem Your city, and on Zion the dwelling-place of Your honor, and on the kingdom of David Your anointed one, and on the Great and Holy House upon which Your name was called.
 Or God, our Parent, our Friend, our Nourisher, our Provider, our Supporter, our Benefactor, benefit us, CAUSE our God, quickly, from all our trials.
 And please, do not cause us need, CAUSE our God, neither relying on the gifts nor loans of flesh and blood, but your hand, full, open, holy, and wide, that we be not ashamed or humiliated ever after.
 And build Jerusalem Your holy city, quickly, in our days.
-Blessed are You, CAUSE, mercifully building Jerusalem – amen!
+Blessed are You, CAUSE, mercifully building Jerusalem – <em>amen</em>!
 </div></td></tr>